Reference

 - ACH (Automated Clearing House)

 - An electronic funds transfer system used by MCA companies to withdraw daily or weekly payments directly from a business bank account.
+Most MCA agreements grant the funder ACH authorization that allows them to debit without requesting permission each time.

 - Advance Amount

 - The total cash amount provided to a business by an MCA provider, which must be repaid with the factor rate applied.
+Sometimes reduced by an origination fee before funding.

 - Annual Percentage Rate (APR)